A Survey of Deep Learning for Complex Speech Spectrograms: Applications

-It is worth noting that this subsection offers only a concise overview of monaural speech separation, with an emphasis on complex spectrogram processing.
-For a more comprehensive review of speech separation techniques, readers are referred to the recent work by \cite{araki202530+_separation_overview}.
+It is worth noting that this subsection offers only a concise overview of monaural speaker separation, with an emphasis on complex spectrogram processing.
+For a more comprehensive review of speaker separation techniques, readers are referred to the recent work by \cite{araki202530+_separation_overview} and \cite{SS_overview2_THU}.